Dynamical Generation of Spin Current and Phase Slip in Exciton-Polariton Condensates: Density Current, Spin Current, Phase Slip.

+Furthermore, we want to control which component of the condensed polaritons will generate large phase fluctuations.
+Therefore, each component of condensed polariton is illuminated with the different laser power and then see how the phase fluctuations are formed dynamically.
+Figures \ref{Fig5} shows the total density and each phase profile of condensed polariton before and after moving the lasers in the middle site.
+Interestingly, the phases of the two components have very different shape distributions.
+Here, large phase disturbance has been generated for component one which was illuminated with the laser power, however, there is not much change in the phase of the second part.
+Moreover, in component one, large phase fluctuations are closer to high-density areas where ring-shape phase jump shows the behavior of splitting and joining together.

+It must be admitted that stable topological defects are not created as they require reconfiguring a large number of spins and density at a large energy cost.
 Generally, what kinds of stable topological defects are developed depending on the dynamics of gauge potential together with vector field, such as Maxwell-Chern-Simons-vector Higgs model for the the superconductivity of Sr$_{2}$RuO$_{4}$ \cite{MackenzieRMP2003}.
-In our studied non-equilibrium exciton-polaritons liquid, incoherent hot exciton with pumping source and spin-dependent dissipation play important roles in topological excitation and make the dynamics of gauge potential more controllable comparing with conventional solid state system and ultracold atoms.
-HQV is analogous to the multicomponent quantum Hall system \cite{GirvinBook1997}, which is the two-dimensional electron system in an external magnetic field violating parity and time reversal symmetry.
-Here we have mainly focused on dynamical creation of density, spin current and HQV induced by the effective non-abelian gauge potential at relatively short time; these phenomena can be conveniently probed by real-space spectroscopy, and phase imaging \cite{LagoudakisScience2009}.
+In our studied non-equilibrium exciton-polaritons liquid, spin- and density-dependent effective gauge fields play important roles on the phase fluctuations and make effective gauge fields more controllable comparing with conventional solid state system and ultracold atoms.
+Finally, we remark that the physics described in our study may be generally applicable to the recovery of complex order parameters in other systems.
+Photoinduced phase fluctuations may be crucial to understanding the mechanism of photoinduced superconductivity in the striped cuprates.
+These phenomena can be conveniently probed by real-space spectroscopy, and phase imaging \cite{LagoudakisScience2009}.